TheAlgorithms/Algorithms-Explanation/en/Data Structures/Linked Lists/Circular Linked List.md

 ### Drawbacks

-- Circular list are complex as compared to singly linked lists.
+- Circular lists are complex as compared to singly linked lists.
 - Reversing of circular list is a complex as compared to singly or doubly lists.
 - If not traversed carefully, then we could end up in an infinite loop
 - Elements can be accessed sequentially not randomly compared to an array